apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 **Predicting how good the Phillies will be in 2019**

-The first thing I wanted to know was how the Phillies are expected to do assuming they didn't make any big changes.
+The first thing I wanted to know was how the Phillies are expected to do assuming they don't make any big changes.
 To do to this, I used the same premise that DePodesta applied: figure out how many runs a team will score vs. how many runs they will allow their opponents to score in a given season and use this to determine wins.
 As I said before, DePodesta believed that certain stats were better predictors of a player's success than others.
 For example, traditional scouting puts a lot of emphasis on a player's batting average (BA = number of hits/number of at bats).
-While it is definitely useful to know how often a player gets a hit, using at bats (AB) rather than plate appearances (PA) is a little misleading if our ultimate goal is to know how many runs a player can generate.
+While it is useful to know how often a player gets a hit, using at bats (AB) rather than plate appearances (PA) is a little misleading if our ultimate goal is to know how many runs a player can generate.
 For example, a sacrifice fly that causes a runner to score would not count as a hit or an at bat.
 The same goes for a walk with the bases loaded that forces a run to score.

 Fortunately, we have a lot of options when it comes to baseball statistics and as DePodesta found, a player's on-base percentage (OBS) and slugging percentage (SLG) are highly predictive of how many runs they score during the course of a season.

 *OBP = (Hits + Walks + Hit by Pitch)/AB + Hits + Walks + Hit by Pitch + Sacrifice Flies)
 SLG = (Singles + 2xDoubles + 3xTriples + 4xHRs)/AB*

-As you can see, these stats tell us much more about a player's ability to get on base and generate runs.
+As you can see, these stats tell us much more about a player's ability to get on base and generate runs than their batting average.
 Using the Phillies' numbers from the last 50 years, I created the following dataframe:

 ![]({{site.baseurl}}/img/PhilliesCode1.jpg)